Cryptonomica/arbitration-rules/Arbitration_Rules/IACC/IACC-Arbitration-Rules.EN.md

 ### Article 3

-1.The party or parties initiating recourse to arbitration (hereinafter called the "claimant") shall send to the IACC the claim, that should contain:
+1.The party or parties initiating recourse to arbitration (hereinafter called the "claimant") shall send to the IACC to email address [registrar@international-arbitration.org.uk](mailto:registrar@international-arbitration.org.uk) the claim, that should contain:

 (1) Name of The IACC and a reference to these Rules;